-As I was writing about grilling bratwurst, I couldn’t help but think about the best way to cook brats when you don’t have a grill.
+As I was writing about grilling bratwurst, I couldn’t help but think about the best way to cook brats when you don’t have a grill or have the ability to smoke your sausage.
 How do you cook brats without a grill and still get exceptional results?
 For me the answer is quite simple: you pan fry them.
 Hence this new post on how to cook brats on the stove.

 Don’t get me wrong, oven roasting works on bratwurst as well, but there is no way to get the same flavors, the same browning and caramelization in the oven.
 Baking takes a bit longer as well, tends to dry out the sausages more, and it takes time to pre-heat the oven.

 Just like a great tasting steak, bratwurst needs to be seared first over fairly high heat, then cooked to doneness.
 Searing adds an immense depth of flavor to any sausage, like the homemade bockwurst or Italian sausage.
 I even like my favorite jalapeno cheddar sausage cooked this way when I don’t have the time for smoking.
 This step must not be skipped.
 Once the sausage is well-browned and aromatic, cook it on a lower heat until done.
 It’s that simple!

 Butter makes food flavorful.
 Brats are no exception.
 You can use olive oil, vegetable or corn oil, but none of them will come even close to the flavor that real butter provides.
 This is one of the secrets to the best-tasting bratwurst.

 Preheat a cast iron pan over medium high heat.
 Add a couple of tablespoons of butter.
 Let it melt and start to turn light brown.
 If you are using an IR thermometer, the temperature should be about 325-350F.